jmcclenon/AWS/Security Token Service.md

 3. Application then gets temporary access to AWS resources

 ---
-Questions:
+**Questions**:

 1. What is the name of the service to allow users to use their social media account to gain temporary access to the AWS platform: Web Identity Federation.
-2. What is the API call used to obtain temporary security credentials when authenticating using Web Fe
+2. What is the API call used to obtain temporary security credentials when authenticating using Web Identity Federation: AssumeRoleWithWebIdentity.